nate123456/IoCTools/docs/getting-started.md

 public partial class CacheService : ICache
 {
     [InjectConfiguration("Cache:TTL", DefaultValue = "00:05:00")] private readonly TimeSpan _ttl;
-    [Inject] private readonly ILogger<CacheService> _log;
+    // When a field is truly needed, use Inject as a last resort [Inject] private readonly ILogger<CacheService> _log;
 }
 ```

+Note on patterns
+- Prefer `[DependsOn<T...>]` for most dependencies (constructor parameters, no fields).
+- Use `[Inject]` only when a field is genuinely required or specific field naming is needed.

 ## What To Read Next